muggy8/improbable/have-and-havenot/ZdPimteZ.md

 Phanna pointed to their head with their finger and then continued.

 "On average, it takes about 500 years for one archiving cycle to complete.
-Each archiving cycle extracts majority of the unused memories from my brain and put them into my bones.
+Each archiving cycle extracts majority of the unused memories from my brain and puts them into my bones.
 However, some extremely strong memories stay with me even after a few archiving cycles such as the memories of the pet.
 Though much of it is gone now, I still have vague memories of it."

 I nodded in sympathy.